BetaMasaheft/makepdf/README.md

 but it does not yet do so.

-This package is based on requirements and feedback from publication projects by Dorothea Reule, Denis Nosnitsin and Pietro Liuzzo and was intended initially for a new publication project by Mersha Alehegne.
+This package is based on requirements and feedback from publication projects by Dorothea Reule, Denis Nosnitsin and Pietro Liuzzo and was published as an independent package initially for a new publication project by Mersha Alehegne.
 It has been generalized and made a bit more flexible and usable without a browser and only on a local machine to meet the requirements of other projects at the HLCEES.
 This means it